Accept IO object as stdin data in Open3.capture

 - Status changed from Assigned to Closed

-Updated by janko (Janko Marohnić) about 2 years ago
+Updated by janko (Janko Marohnić) over 2 years ago

 Thank you for the patch!